Tom-Ellis-Lab/growth-bench/README.md

 ## Run the benchmark

+To run the benchmark:

+1. Create a virtual env to install the bench package with python version 3.10.2 (e.g. with pyenv: `pyenv virtualenv 3.10.2 growth-bench`)
+2. Install `bench` package: `pip install -e "bench[all]"`.
+You can choose to only install dependencies for some of the models using `pip install -e "bench[<model>]"`.
+(See pyproject.toml for exact names.)
-To run the benchmark, install the bench package as described below and run `python run_benchmark.py` in the root folder.
+3. Run `python run_benchmark.py` in the root folder.

+You can reach out via email to mail@timonschneider.de to get support in case you have troubles running the benchmark.

 ## Development